jinahya/database-metadata-bind/README.md

 ## Testing for existing databases

-You can retrieve information from your own databases.
+You can retrieve information from existing databases.
 And, possibly, can report issues.

 name      |value                            |notes
 ----------|---------------------------------|-----------